thfinabo/suleiman-depl/README.md

 ### How to build

+##### Pre-requisite: Duplicate the jenkins-server-tf elsewhere because, when you run terraform init, a .terraform dir would be created which would make it impossible to push to GitHub and also to make your GitHub code clean from unwanted files.

 1. Run the jenkins-server-tf sccript on any laptop that has the above pre-requites all installed and set up.
 	a. cd into the jenkins-server-tf dir and run the following commands "terraform init"